mdhaber/scipy/doc/source/dev/contributor/contributor_toc.rst

 - :ref:`editing-scipy` - how to edit SciPy Python code, with tips on finding which module contains SciPy functionality to be edited, adding new modules to SciPy, and complying with PEP8 style standards
 - :ref:`unit-tests` - how to write and run unit tests for SciPy with the pytest framework
 - :ref:`docs` - how to write reStructuredText documentation that complies with docstring standards, build documentation locally, and view documentation built during continuous integration checks
-- :ref:`benchmarking` - how to benchmark code with AirSpeed Velocity
+- :ref:`toc-benchmarking` - how to benchmark code with AirSpeed Velocity
-- :ref:`cython` - how to add fast, compiled code to SciPy
+- :ref:`toc-cython` - how to add fast, compiled code to SciPy

 .. _dev-env: